Dr. Allen Smith Memorial Scholarship (separate application form)

 Eligibility Requirements and Criteria:

-Scholarships will be awarded exclusively to graduates of Jackson City High School and shall be distributed to institutions of higher learning selected by scholarship recipients.
+Scholarships will be awarded exclusively to graduating seniors of Jackson City High School and shall be distributed to institutions of higher learning selected by scholarship recipients.
 Both the Smith Scholastic Award and Smith Community Service Award are intended to be awarded to students planning to attend a 4 year Ohio college or university.
-Non-traditional students meeting the selection criteria are also welcome to apply.

 The selection criteria for the Smith Scholastic Award includes:

 - high overall academic achievement, with a particular emphasis on high achievement and career interest in the Math, Science or Engineering fields;

 - financial need;

 - community and extracurricular involvement, including musical and cultural activities.

 The selection criteria for the Smith Community Service Award includes:

 - high overall academic achievement, with particular emphasis on high achievement and career interest in music or arts;

 - strong community and extracurricular involvement, demonstrating significant community service contributions and a commitment to live lives of productive community service and stewardship.